Stevia plant is a small, sweet, leafy herb of South American origin.

 Stevia extracts are further refined for use as table sugar.
-It can then be added in jam, yoghurt, ice creams, smoothies, deserts, chewing gum, and sorbets and also to sweeten bitter medicines.
+It can then be added to jam, yogurt, ice creams, smoothies, desserts, chewing gum, and sorbets and also to sweeten bitter medicines.

 In Brazil, it is used as a remedy to treat diabetes, high blood pressure, stress conditions…etc.

 Stevia plant and its processed products are not being used in the European Union countries for their suspected mutagenic effects.
-In the USA, stevia leaf and its extract is limited to use legally as dietary supplement.
-However the use of rebaudioside-A, a processed stevia glycoside, is allowed in many of these countries.
+In the USA, stevia leaf and its extract are limited to use legally as a dietary supplement.
+However, the use of rebaudioside-A, a processed stevia glycoside, is allowed in many of these countries.

 In 2006, the World Health Organization (WHO) observed the following statement regarding the use of stevia plant: “stevioside and rebaudioside A are not genotoxic in vitro or in vivo and that the genotoxicity of steviol and some of its oxidative derivatives in vitro is not expressed in vivo.”

 In conclusion, stevia and its products are being used in some advanced countries like Japan and for centuries by Guarani tribes of South America and found to be harmless for human consumption even in pregnancy.
 (Medical disclaimer).

 Stevia is the herb plant in the Asteraceae family.
 It is being used in some advanced countries as a safe low-calorie alternative, especially in restricted carbohydrate diets.

 It has been safely used by Guarani tribes of Paraguay for centuries without any adverse effects; the fact which is endorsed recently by World Health Organization.